The Other Driver Hit Me; Their Insurance Is Paying For Everything. Do I Need a Lawyer?

 Contacting a Motor Vehicle Accident Attorney

 If you have been involved in a motor vehicle accident, and the negligent party’s insurance company has offered to pay for everything, has offered you a settlement, or has advised you that you do not need to seek your own counsel, you should at the very least seek out a free consultation with an experienced motor vehicle accident attorney regarding the circumstances of your case.
-Please do not hesitate to contact Willens Injury Law Offices today either online or by telephone at 312-957-4166 for a free consultation.
+Please do not hesitate to contact Willens & Baez today either online or by telephone at 312-957-4166 for a free consultation.